fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

 => 6
 ```
 We didn't specify a `return` keyword, or a print command, but Ruby still returned the variable.

+###### Good practice
+Your goal should be to build small methods that are like LEGO blocks: they should be stand-alone pieces of functionality that you can use to piece together larger structures.

+You don't want these methods to be mentally taxing to use.
+Interesting structures are comprised of many hundreds or thousands of atomic LEGO pieces.
+Likewise, large programs are comprised of hundreds or thousands of small methods.

+It's generally recommended to have methods __either__ return a value, or have a side effect (i.e. __something other than returning a value__).
+Examples of side effects:
+- Writing to a file,
+- Printing output (e.g. `puts 'hello'`),
+- Raising an exception, and
+- Mutating a non-local variable.

+Other good practices include:
+- Method names should provide some level of inkling as to what it does - either returning a value, or producing a side effect (e.g. `total`, `update_total`, `print_hello`).
+- Methods should be at the same level of abstraction.
+E.g. We should be able to compartmentalise our methods, and for them to be fairly similar in respect of what they do or how they do them.
+  - An example would be `deal()`, `hit()`, `stay()` and `iterate_through_cards()`.
+The first three methods are verbs in the context of the game, whereas the last method is a programming concern.

 ### Chaining methods
 Because we know for certain that every method call returns something, we can chain methods together, which gives us the ability to write extremely expressive and succinct code.